v-rgrace/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 audience: Admin
 ---

-# Import organizational data (subsequent import)
+# Import organizational data (subsequent import) (preview)

-*Applies to: private preview customers*
+>[!IMPORTANT]
+> This feature is for public preview customers only.
+Features in preview might not be complete and could undergo changes before becoming available in the broader release.

 In this article, we discuss two kind of imports: full and incremental.
 These imports refresh the data you provided when you set up your connection to Viva Insights.